Jonathan S. Lewin: Career

 Lewin is an established leader in academic medicine strategy and integrated health care delivery.
 In these roles at Johns Hopkins, he spearheaded efforts to provide optimal quality and safety to patients while operating with top efficiency across the network of hospitals, physicians' offices, clinics, and outpatient care and surgery centers.
 He was also instrumental in the development of the five-year Johns Hopkins Medicine Strategic Plan.
-He undertook similar leadership activities while at Emory, driving a comprehensive strategic planning process for the Woodruff Health Sciences Center (beginning implementation in 2018) and a Clinical Network Strategy which significantly increased convenience and accessibility for patients and providers throughout Georgia.